garyfredgiger/SpaceInvadersClone/README.md

 <ul>r - Spread, Fires five shots at a time</ul>
 </ul>
 </ul>

+### If You Encounter Problems?

+If you do encounter a bug please email me at garyfredgiger@gmail.com and include in the subject line SPACE INVADERS CLONE BUG.
+In the email please provide a detailed description of the bug and the steps that you followed to arrive at the bug.
+If I am unable to reproduce the problem then I will not be able to fix it.

+### Additional Notes

 NOTE: I included the eclipse project files (.project and .classpath) in this project so you can simply import this project without having to create a new project from your cloned copy of the code.
 Some suggest it is not a good idea to include project specific files, but I thought I would be a rebel and do it anyway.